expectedparrot/edsl/docs/scenarios.rst

   :header-rows: 1

   * - scenario.unit
+    - scenario.distance
-    - inches
+    - answer.counting
-  * - scenario.distance
+  * - inches
     - mile
-  * - answer.counting
     - There are 63,360 inches in a mile.